komali2/blog/content/posts/raw.md

 The consome crayfish orb was super olive oily, and smelled like cilantro.
 The orb itself kinda tasted like meat fat, super jelly-like.
 The whole thing had a really nutty tomato vibe, very wholesome autumnal flavor.
 The crayfish just tasted like a really good shrimp lol.

+{{< figure src="/images/uploads/pxl_20221006_104428706.night.jpg" alt="Selfie of all of us at the table" caption="Jaime snapped a selfie just as we're about to tuck in.
+Absolutely starving at this point, I hadn't eaten anything all day in preparation :)" >}}

 The sardine cracker had a rich salmon smell.
 It was really light and crunchy and came in with a deep I guess umami flavor?
 I never know if something is umami or not.
 Towards the end of it was a sort of tiny fish bone texture that I always hated, but it was still good.

 The frog cakepop thing, on the left, smelled like Hainan chicken oil, and tasted basically like chicken, with a strong veggie base.
 The green sauce under the cakepops was really good, everyone at our table loved it.
 The snail, the green ball on the right, had a fun outer texture, like cheese almost.